 A new study suggests this rising income inequality in the United States doesn’t just affect Americans’ pocketbooks; it affects their happiness.
 Over the past four decades, according to the study, the American people have been the least happy in years when there was the widest gap between rich and poor.

-The very linking of one's happiness to material wealth, or lack there of, is at least in part, an acting out of the three poisons as well.
-Having had our minds colonized by the narratives of consumerism, global capitalism, and the "American Dream," most of us struggle to detach our well being from money, material possessions, and social status derived from job, money, and possessions.
+In fact, the very linking of our happiness to material wealth, or lack there of, is a symptom of the system.
+How our minds have been colonized.
+How the narratives of consumerism, global capitalism, and the "American Dream" own us to the core.
 The hundreds and even thousands of hours of absorbing advertisements, corporate-driven media news, and corroborating messages from family, friends, and co-workers has left many of our brains swamped in poisons, to the point where some folks can't distinguish themselves anymore.